Marvell Technology launches IC design center in HCMC

 |

-Le Quang Dam, General Director of Marvell Vietnam said that Marvell Technology is operating 20 development research (RD) centres in regions across the world.
+Le Quang Dam, General Director of Marvell Vietnam said that the Marvell Technology is operating 20 development research (RD) centers in regions across the world.

-With the launching of the centre in Vietnam, Marvell Vietnam will be one of the four world-standard RD centres, along with those in the US, India and Israel.
+With the launching of the center in Vietnam, Marvell Vietnam will be one of the four world-standard RD centers, along with those in the US, India and Israel.

-The centre will focus on developing and researching the most advanced IC technologies.
+The center will focus on developing and researching the most advanced IC technologies.
 It also doubles as a venue for Vietnamese technology engineers to hone their professional skills, opening up many career development opportunities in the field of microchips and semiconductors.
-Marvell Vietnam currently has about 300 employees, of whom 97 percent are engineers.
+Marvell Vietnam currently has about 300 employees, of whom 97% are engineers.

-US Consul General in HCMC Susan Burns speaks at the event (Photo: VNA)

-Marvell is committed to making efforts to attract excellent technical talent to the centre to contribute to the development of job opportunities, careers and a high-value microchip ecosystem in Vietnam, he said.
+Marvell is committed to making efforts to attract excellent technical talent to the center to contribute to the development of job opportunities, careers and a high-value microchip ecosystem in Vietnam, he said.

 US Consul General in HCMC Susan Burns said that Marvell's commitment reflects the effort of the US businesses to contribute to socioeconomic development in Vietnam.